MicrosoftDocs/azure-devops-docs/docs/organizations/billing/change-number-paid-extension-users.md

 ---
-title: Change the number of paid users for an extension
+title: Change the number of users for an extension
 titleSuffix: Azure DevOps
 ms.custom: seodec18
-description: Increase or decrease the number of paid users for a feature or extension as your team grows or gets smaller ms.prod: devops ms.technology: devops-billing ms.assetid: efbb3c0f-3128-4b34-bd3b-82f31677293f
+description: Increase or decrease the number of users for a feature or extension as your team grows or gets smaller ms.prod: devops ms.technology: devops-billing ms.assetid: efbb3c0f-3128-4b34-bd3b-82f31677293f